 This story teaches us that if you neglect your legacy solution for too long, one day, it might “neglect” you.
 That’s why it’s critical to update legacy software on time.

-In this article, we’ll talk about software systems that require modernization.
+In this article, we’ll talk about updating legacy software systems.
 You’ll learn the differences between old and legacy software, the benefits of legacy software modernization, and how Acropolium’s experience with updating obsolete solutions can help you.

 What is legacy software?